 Though Siquijor is small, it has a rich food scene, offering up local Filipino favorites like lechon, or roasted suckling pig.
 Religious and cultural festivals take place here throughout the year, and the San Juan area of the island is host to a thriving nightlife scene where you can dance on the beach under the stars.

-When is the best time to stay in a vacation rental in Siquijor?
+The best time to stay in a vacation rental in Siquijor

 As a tropical island, Siquijor remains hot and very humid year-round, with the possibility of rain at any time.
 You’ll see the lowest levels of rainfall from February to May, though always pack a waterproof layer just in case.
 Even during the rainy season, which is from October to December, you’re likely to still see a few hours of sunshine each day.